deepfence/golang_deepfence_sdk/client/docs/ModelCloudNodeAccountRegisterRespData.md

 `func (o *ModelCloudNodeAccountRegisterRespData) UnsetCloudtrailTrails()`

 UnsetCloudtrailTrails ensures that no value is present for CloudtrailTrails, not even an explicit nil
+### GetDeployInstances

+`func (o *ModelCloudNodeAccountRegisterRespData) GetDeployInstances() []ModelCloudInstanceDeployment`

+GetDeployInstances returns the DeployInstances field if non-nil, zero value otherwise.

+### GetDeployInstancesOk

+`func (o *ModelCloudNodeAccountRegisterRespData) GetDeployInstancesOk() (*[]ModelCloudInstanceDeployment, bool)`

+GetDeployInstancesOk returns a tuple with the DeployInstances field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeployInstances

+`func (o *ModelCloudNodeAccountRegisterRespData) SetDeployInstances(v []ModelCloudInstanceDeployment)`

+SetDeployInstances sets DeployInstances field to given value.

+### HasDeployInstances

+`func (o *ModelCloudNodeAccountRegisterRespData) HasDeployInstances() bool`

+HasDeployInstances returns a boolean if a field has been set.

+### SetDeployInstancesNil

+`func (o *ModelCloudNodeAccountRegisterRespData) SetDeployInstancesNil(b bool)`

+ SetDeployInstancesNil sets the value for DeployInstances to be an explicit nil

+### UnsetDeployInstances
+`func (o *ModelCloudNodeAccountRegisterRespData) UnsetDeployInstances()`

+UnsetDeployInstances ensures that no value is present for DeployInstances, not even an explicit nil
 ### GetRefresh

 `func (o *ModelCloudNodeAccountRegisterRespData) GetRefresh() string`